Deandrew007/EnigmaApp/README.md

 # enigma_app

-virtualQ Prototype for NCB Hackcelerate - Get told via sms or app your wait time and when to arrive at the store location.
+virtualQ Prototype for NCB Hackcelerate Hackathon - Get told via sms or app your wait time and when to arrive at the store location.

 ## Things to note